Legal Representation for Trustees

 LEGAL REPRESENTATION FOR TRUSTEES IN CALIFORNIA

 Trustee litigation can be frustrating and difficult for everyone involved.
 If you have been appointed as a trustee in California and someone is petitioning for your removal as a trustee, time is of the essence.
 Under California probate law, the court can remove a trustee for several different reasons, including the following:

 - The trustee committed a breach of trust

 - The trustee is unfit to fulfill his or her duties to administer the trust

 - Hostility among the trustees impairs the trust administration

 - The trustee is receiving excessive compensation under the circumstances

-ADVISING TRUSTEES IN SACRAMENTO
+ADVISING TRUSTEES IN CALIFORNIA

 Even if you are not facing a petition for your removal as a trustee, our lawyers can help you.
 Trustees are under a significant amount of pressure to fulfill their duties.
 When a trustee does not fulfill their legal duties, either unintentionally or intentionally, the trustee can face petitions for removal.

 One of the best ways to protect yourself as a trustee is to secure legal representation as soon as possible.
 At the Law Office of Daniel Hunt, we are in the business of advising and protecting trustees as they fulfill their obligations.